the-virtual-brain/tvb-root/scientific_library/README.rst

 - Running tests with pytest:

-Pytest will run all files in the current directory and its subdirectories of the form test_\*.py or \*_test.py.
+Pytest will run all files in the current directory and its subdirectories of the form test_*.py or \*_test.py.
 More generally, it follows `standard test discovery rules <https://docs.pytest.org/en/latest/getting-started.html>`_

-- Commands for running tests:
+- Command for running tests:

-    You can invoke testing through the Python interpreter from the command line:

-        python -m pytest [...]

-    Run tests in a module:

-        pytest test_mod.py

-    Run tests in a directory:

-        pytest testing/

-    To run a specific test within a module:

-        pytest test_mod.py::test_func

-    Another example specifying a test method in the command line:

-        pytest test_mod.py::TestClass::test_method

-    Run tests from packages:

-        pytest --pyargs pkg.testing
+cd .... folder pytest tvb/test

 Further Resources
 =================